omjaisatya/Ace-Your-Interview/questions/technical/databases/mongodb.md

 - **Read and Write Concerns:** Set appropriate levels of read and write concerns to balance consistency and performance.
 - **Replica Sets:** Use replica sets to provide redundancy and ensure data consistency across nodes.
 - **Transactions:** Use multi-document transactions to ensure atomicity and consistency across multiple operations.

+## 46. What is the role of the `mongod` and `mongos` processes in MongoDB?

+**Answer:**

+- **`mongod`:** This is the primary MongoDB server process that handles data storage, processing, and management.
+It is responsible for handling read and write operations.
+- **`mongos`:** This is a routing service used in sharded clusters to direct client requests to the appropriate shards.
+It manages query routing and aggregation across the cluster.

+## 47. How does MongoDB handle data replication?

+**Answer:**
+MongoDB handles data replication through replica sets.
+A replica set is a group of MongoDB servers that maintain the same data set.
+One member is the primary node that handles all write operations, while secondary nodes replicate the primary’s data.
+If the primary node fails, an election process promotes a secondary node to primary.

+## 48. What is a `write concern` and how does it impact performance?

+**Answer:**
+Write concern defines the level of acknowledgment required from MongoDB for write operations.
+For example, `w:1` means the write must be acknowledged by the primary node, while `w:majority` requires acknowledgment from the majority of nodes in a replica set.
+Higher write concerns provide greater data durability but can impact performance due to increased acknowledgment requirements.

+## 49. How can you optimize query performance in MongoDB?

+**Answer:**
+Query performance can be optimized by:

+- **Creating Indexes:** Add indexes on fields that are frequently queried.
+- **Using Efficient Queries:** Write queries that leverage indexes and avoid full table scans.
+- **Using Aggregation Pipelines:** Utilize aggregation pipelines to process data efficiently.
+- **Profiling Queries:** Analyze slow queries with the database profiler and optimize them.
+- **Sharding:** Distribute data across multiple servers to balance the load.

+## 50. What is the `db.collection.update()` method and how does it differ from `db.collection.replaceOne()`?

+**Answer:**

+- **`db.collection.update()`**: Updates existing documents based on specified criteria.
+It can update multiple documents and supports various update operators (e.g., `$set`, `$inc`).
+- **`db.collection.replaceOne()`**: Replaces a single document that matches the criteria with a new document, effectively replacing the entire document.

+## 51. What is the `MongoDB Compass` tool?

+**Answer:**
+MongoDB Compass is a graphical user interface tool for MongoDB that provides a visual interface for interacting with MongoDB databases.
+It allows users to explore schema, run queries, visualize data, and perform database operations without writing code.

+## 52. Explain the concept of `data denormalization` in MongoDB.

+**Answer:**
+Data denormalization in MongoDB involves embedding related data within a single document rather than using multiple collections.
+This approach can reduce the need for joins and improve read performance by consolidating related data into a single document.

+## 53. How do you implement authentication and authorization in MongoDB?

+**Answer:**

+- **Authentication:** MongoDB supports various authentication mechanisms, such as username/password, LDAP, and x.509 certificates.
+Authentication can be enabled and configured through MongoDB’s security settings.
+- **Authorization:** MongoDB uses role-based access control (RBAC) to manage permissions.
+Users are assigned roles that define their access levels and permissions within the database.

+## 54. What is `MongoDB Atlas`?

+**Answer:**
+MongoDB Atlas is a fully managed cloud database service provided by MongoDB.
+It offers automated backups, scaling, monitoring, and high availability features.
+Atlas simplifies the deployment and management of MongoDB databases in the cloud.

+## 55. What is the difference between `db.collection.find()` and `db.collection.aggregate()`?

+**Answer:**

+- **`db.collection.find()`:** Used for querying documents with simple filters and returning matching documents.
+It retrieves data directly.
+- **`db.collection.aggregate()`:** Used for performing advanced data processing and transformation through a pipeline of stages (e.g., filtering, grouping, sorting).
+It provides more powerful data analysis capabilities.

+## 56. What is `MongoDB Change Streams`?

+**Answer:**
+MongoDB Change Streams allow applications to access real-time changes to data in a collection or database.
+They enable applications to listen to changes (e.g., inserts, updates, deletes) and respond to them in real-time, supporting use cases such as event-driven architectures.

+## 57. Describe how you would use the `bulkWrite()` method.

+**Answer:**
+The `bulkWrite()` method allows you to perform multiple write operations (e.g., inserts, updates, deletes) in a single request.
+It supports batch operations and provides more efficient processing of bulk writes compared to individual operations.

+## 58. How does MongoDB handle transactions?

+**Answer:**
+MongoDB supports multi-document transactions, allowing you to execute multiple operations atomically.
+Transactions ensure that all operations within the transaction are applied successfully or none at all.
+Transactions are managed using `startSession()`, `commitTransaction()`, and `abortTransaction()` methods.

+## 59. What are the `read concerns` in MongoDB and how do they affect data consistency?

+**Answer:**
+Read concerns determine the level of isolation for read operations.
+Common read concerns include:

+- **`local`:** Returns the most recent data from the primary node, regardless of replication.
+- **`majority`:** Returns data that has been acknowledged by a majority of nodes, ensuring higher consistency but potentially higher latency.
+- **`linearizable`:** Provides the most up-to-date data, reflecting the latest changes.

+## 60. What is a `cursor` in MongoDB?

+**Answer:**
+A cursor is an object that allows you to iterate over the results of a query.
+When using methods like `find()`, MongoDB returns a cursor that you can use to retrieve documents one at a time or in batches.
+Cursors provide control over query execution and result retrieval.